OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 ## Changelog

-- **Nov 7, 2017**: Shipped the custom functions preview and samples
+- **Nov 7, 2017**: Shipped* the custom functions preview and samples
 - **Nov 20, 2017**: Fixed compatibility bug for those using builds 8801 and later
-- **Nov 28, 2017**: Shipped support for cancellation on asynchronous functions (requires change for streaming functions)
+- **Nov 28, 2017**: Shipped* support for cancellation on asynchronous functions (requires change for streaming functions)
-- **May 7, 2018**: Shipped support for Mac, Excel Online, and synchronous functions running in-process
+- **May 7, 2018**: Shipped* support for Mac, Excel Online, and synchronous functions running in-process

+\* to the Office Insiders Channel